skellis46/slipbox/improvisation and the threshold of the self.md

 [^nine]: Scientists have long measured flow experiences using a scale with nine dimensions.
 These nine dimensions are widely cited but are not necessarily stable experiential categories [@peifer-2022-scoping].

-[^taking-turns]: For the second session on the same day the person who moved first in the morning witnessed first in the afternoon.
-We also ensured that whomever had danced first in the morning witnessed first the morning of the following day's work.

-[^conversations]: Session 1: 26 January 2024; Session 2: 1 February 2024 am; Session 3: 1 February 2024 pm; Session 4: 2 February 2024 am; Session 5: 2 February 2024 pm; Session 6: 8 February 2024 am; Session 7: 8 February 2024 pm; Session 8: 9 February 2024 am; Session 9: 9 February 2024 pm; Session 10: 14 February 2024 am; Session 11: 14 February 2024 pm; Session 12: 15 February 2024 am; Session 13: 15 February 2024 pm.

 [^losing]:[Losing One's Self: Exploring Dance Improvisation and Consciousness](https://losingoneself.coventry.ac.uk/) involved Katye Coe (dancer-researcher), L.M.
 Merritt Millman (neuroscientist), Michaela Gerussi (dancer-researcher), and me (Simon Ellis, dancer-researcher).
 Late in 2023 the research was awarded via lot some seed funding from Coventry University.

+[^conversations]: Session 1: 26 January 2024; Session 2: 1 February 2024 am; Session 3: 1 February 2024 pm; Session 4: 2 February 2024 am; Session 5: 2 February 2024 pm; Session 6: 8 February 2024 am; Session 7: 8 February 2024 pm; Session 8: 9 February 2024 am; Session 9: 9 February 2024 pm; Session 10: 14 February 2024 am; Session 11: 14 February 2024 pm; Session 12: 15 February 2024 am; Session 13: 15 February 2024 pm.

 [^other-data]: For the broader project ... (including dancing, reflecting, self-reporting questionnaires and various forms of video and photographic documentation).
 Initial literature searches focusing on dance improvisation, consciousness and mindfulness practices occurred in early 2024 (led by Michaela), and I later picked up and expanded on Michaela's work as part of the development of this writing.
 Analysis of the self-reporting questionnaires was finished by Merritt in September 2024.